varun52mit/aboutgit/Readme.md

 3. Open Gitlab or Github (with your credentials)

-4. Click on User-avatar -> Goto Settings -> ssh and Gpg keys - Paste the ssh key, enter the title and click on save
+4. Click on User-avatar -> Settings -> ssh and Gpg keys - Paste the ssh key, enter the title and click on save Open gitbash or terminal and enter the following command.

+   > ssh -T git@github.com

+   You should receive a welcome message.
+Note ssh key for the github and gitlab could slightly vary.

 5. Setting up user details, Open Terminal / Git bash in